exilon/QuickCore/README.md

 ## Extensions

-Extensions are injectable services you can add to your app/server.
+Extensions are injectable services we can add to our app/server.
 Extensions are injected into ServiceCollection startup unit.
 ServiceCollection method Extensions works similar to .net extension methods, extendending ServiceCollection.

-To add an extension, you need to add its unit to Startup unit uses clause (See QuickCore predefined extensions above).
+To add an extension, we need to add its unit to Startup unit uses clause (See QuickCore predefined extensions above).
 ```delphi
 uses
     Quick.Core.Extensions.AutoMapper;